As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Menus and navigation

-Menus and navigation are an interesting type of internal links.
+Menus and navigation are interesting types of internal links.
 These typically help to organize a store around different themes.
 You’ll have pages about your business.
 You’ll have different collections of products that are all similar.
 You’ll have blog posts around a single topic.

 Related product links